VMGWARE/js-validator/SECURITY.md

 2. **Email Your Report**: Send an email to the security team at `security@vmgware.dev`.
 Include a detailed report of the vulnerability, including the affected version, potential impact, and any steps to reproduce it.
 If possible, provide suggestions for how the vulnerability can be mitigated or fixed.

-3. **Wait for Response**: Our security team will review your report and respond as quickly as possible.
+3. **Wait for Response**: We will review your report and respond as quickly as possible.
 We appreciate your patience as we work to confirm and address the vulnerability.

 4. **Disclosure Timing**: Please allow us a reasonable amount of time to fix the issue before any public disclosure.
 We aim to handle all security reports with the utmost urgency and care.